 International Bridges to Justice (IBJ) is a pioneering legal aid provider in Myanmar.
 IBJ first visited Myanmar in 2011, and in 2013, convened a major legal aid conference, marking one of the earliest discussions between the Myanmar government and civil society about legal aid.
-Since 2017, IBJ Myanmar has been the British Government’s MyJustice implementing partner for a justice project that includes extensive lawyer capacity building and the establishment and operation of 5 Justice Centers in Hpa-An in Kayin State, Mandalay, Taungoo in Bago State, Taunggyi in Shan State and Nay Pyi Taw in Myanmar.
+Since 2017, IBJ Myanmar has been partner for the European Union-funded and British Council-implemented MyJustice Programme for a justice project that includes extensive lawyer capacity building and the establishment and operation of 5 Justice Centers in Hpa-An in Kayin State, Mandalay, Taungoo in Bago State, Taunggyi in Shan State and Nay Pyi Taw in Myanmar.

 Our Impact in Numbers:

 - 4,865 people provided with legal representation

 - 2,000 lawyers trained

 - 488 justice officials trained through roundtables

 - 20,777 people reached through rights awareness campaigns

 - 12 eLearning Modules created